-Discover the art and charm of Japanese bonsai: a guide to adding a touch of nature to your Hong Kong home
+Discover the art and charm of Japanese bonsai: a guide to adding natural charm to your Hong Kong home

-Has bonsai always been a traditional Japanese art? actuallyWhere do bonsai roots come from?
+Is bonsai always a traditional Japanese art?
+Actually...Where does bonsai originate?

 1) The origin and development of Japanese bonsai

-The history of Japanese bonsai can be traced back to the Nara period (710-794), when Japanese envoys to the Tang Dynasty went to China to learn about culture and gardening techniques, and bonsai techniques were introduced along with them.
-However, bonsai of this period still retained many Chinese styles and were mainly used as decorations in temples and aristocratic mansions.
+The history of Japanese bonsai can be traced back to the Nara period (710-794), when Japanese envoys traveled to Tang China to learn about culture and horticulture, and bonsai techniques were introduced along with them.
+However, bonsai from this period still retained many Chinese characteristics and were mainly used as decorations in temples and aristocratic residences.

-During the Heian period (794-1185), Japanese bonsai began to become localized and gradually developed a unique aesthetic style.
-During this period, bonsai art emphasized the beauty of nature and interacted with landscape design concepts such as the "dry landscape" of Japanese gardens, pursuing the reproduction of the natural forms of mountains, rivers, and trees rather than excessive artificial pruning.
+During the Heian period (794-1185), Japanese bonsai began to be localized and gradually developed a unique aesthetic style.
+During this period, bonsai art emphasized the beauty of nature and was influenced by landscape design concepts such as "dry landscape" in Japanese gardens, pursuing the reproduction of the natural forms of mountains, water, and trees, rather than excessive artificial pruning.

-During the Edo period (1603-1868), bonsai became even more popular and became a favorite hobby of the urban middle class.
-The bonsai styles of this period became more diverse, and many new techniques and schools emerged, such as Shimpaku, Five-needle Pine, Azalea, etc., which laid the foundation for Japanese bonsai today.
+During the Edo period (1603-1868), bonsai became even more popular, becoming a favorite pastime among the urban class.
+Bonsai styles diversified during this period, with many new techniques and schools emerging, such as juniper, five-needle pine, and azalea, laying the foundation for Japanese bonsai as it is today.

 _______________________________________